AndyHunt66/NeonConsumption/README.md

 # Neon Consumption graph generator

-This project takes the consumption data from Neon's project consumption API, pushes it to a Neon database for historical reporting and provides a small Flask web app to display the data graphically.
+This project takes the consumption data from Neon's project consumption API, pushes it to a postgresql database for historical reporting and provides a small Flask web app to display the data graphically.

 ### Getting started